Vietnam.vn - Nền tảng quảng bá Việt Nam

 Accordingly, many international sources said that Iran has expressed its desire to move towards a ceasefire agreement with Israel, and proactively asked Qatar, Saudi Arabia and Oman to mediate, influence and support a ceasefire.

-In return, Iran is willing to show flexibility in negotiations over its nuclear program, while the Kremlin has also announced that Russia is ready to mediate the conflict between Israel and Iran.
+In return, Iran is willing to show flexibility in negotiations over its nuclear program.
+At the same time, the Kremlin also announced that Russia is ready to mediate the conflict between Israel and Iran.

-If the disagreements between the US and Iran are resolved, Washington is likely to lift sanctions on Iran, allowing Iranian crude oil to return to the international market, contributing to stabilizing global energy supplies.
+If the disagreements between the US and Iran are resolved, there is a possibility that Washington will lift sanctions on Iran, thereby allowing Iranian crude oil to return to the international market, contributing to stabilizing global energy supplies.

-With this information, at the end of the first trading session of the week, Brent oil price fell 1.35% to 73.23 USD/barrel, while WTI oil also lost 1.66%, closing at 71.77 USD/barrel.
+With this information, at the end of the first trading session of the week, Brent oil price turned down 1.35% to 73.23 USD/barrel, while WTI oil also lost 1.66%, closing at 71.77 USD/barrel.

-However, in the remaining days of the week, oil prices continued to increase, reaching their highest level since January, with Brent oil prices approaching the $80/barrel mark.
+However, in the remaining days of the week, oil prices continued to increase to their highest level since January, in which Brent oil prices approached the mark of 80 USD/barrel.

 Specifically, on Tuesday (June 17), Brent oil price returned to above 76.45 USD/barrel, equivalent to an increase of 4.4% while WTI oil price increased sharply by 4.28%, to 74.84 USD/barrel.